savaslabs/savaslabs.github.io/_pages/ux-designer.md

 ### You’re comfortable

 + balancing rich, unique, engaging design with usability and functionality
-+ Aiding business development efforts through proposal or pitch deck design or playing a role in related introductory calls or presentations
++ aiding business development efforts through proposal or pitch deck design or playing a role in related introductory calls or presentations
 + working with remote team members and clients

 ### Bonus points for